Skip to main content

 This isn't just a market; it's a social hub for the lake dwellers.
 Unlike city markets, the trade here is often based on an ancient barter system or quick wholesale deals between farmers and local shopkeepers.

-Dress Code: Even in summer, the lake is very chilly at 5:00 AM.
-Wear a light jacket or a pashmina.
+🧥 Dress Code: Even in summer, the lake is very chilly at 5:00 AM.
+Wear a light jacket or a warm Pashmina.